 Free shaping is not only a playful approach to dog training, but also has a number of benefits that are good for your dog both mentally and emotionally.
 Above all, this training method encourages your dog's creativity and problem-solving skills, as he has to actively find out which behaviour is rewarded by you.
 Instead of reacting to instructions, your dog has the opportunity to use his curiosity and make decisions on his own.
 Free shaping offers an exciting change, especially for dogs that already know a lot of tricks and signals, because there are no fixed guidelines - anything is possible.

 The initiative that your dog shows during free shaping leads to intensive mental exercise.
 While he tries out and evaluates different behaviours, his brain is working at full speed.
 This cognitive effort is very fulfilling for dogs and helps to ensure that they are relaxed and satisfied after a training session.
-At the same time, the bond between you and your dog is strengthened, because free shaping is based on positive and finely tuned communication.
+At the same time, the bond between you and your dog is strengthened, as free shaping is based on positive and finely tuned communication.
 You observe your dog closely, reward him for his ideas and show him that you value his independence.

 Another important aspect of free shaping is training frustration tolerance.
 Especially at the beginning, your dog may feel insecure or not immediately understand what is expected of him.
 With patience and positive reinforcement, your dog will learn to deal with small setbacks and keep going without getting discouraged.
 This skill is not only important in training, but also in everyday life.
 Free Shaping therefore offers an ideal opportunity to train your dog's mindset, develop his talents and deepen your relationship at the same time.